Shkvoroff/CompanyWebsite-StoneSurfaces/README.md

 * Fix problems and optimize the site following the feedback

 ## Status
-Project is: in progress
+Project is: In Progress

 ## Contact
-Created by [@shkvoroff](https://www.linkedin.com/in/shkvoroff/) - feel free to contact me!
+Created by [@shkvoroff](https://www.linkedin.com/in/shkvoroff/) - Feel free to contact me!